pygame.Window

 New in pygame-ce 2.5.2.

-Get or set the window title
+Get or set the window title.

 title -> str

-Gets or sets the window title.
 An empty string means that no title is set.

-Get or set whether the window is resizable
+Get or set whether the window is resizable.

 resizable -> bool